ProEarn

 If you were scammed be sure to get rid of any malware on your computer.
 Update or download legitimate security software and scan your computer.
 Delete anything the software says is a problem.

 Change any passwords that you shared with someone.
-Change the passwords on every account that uses passwords you shared.
+Change the passwords on every account that uses the passwords you shared.

 If you paid for bogus services with a credit card, call your credit card company and ask to reverse the charges.
 Check your statements for any charges you didn’t make, and ask to reverse those, too.